Expensent

 Most SmartScan troubleshooting advice fails because it treats the whole receipt flow as one black box.
 In practice, the failures cluster into a few simpler stages: the receipt never arrived, the receipt arrived but processing stalled, processing finished with bad extraction, or the expense ended up duplicated or blocked later in the workflow.

-Expensify's public help is clearest about inputs and outcomes: use clear receipt images or PDFs, make sure the sender is a linked contact method, and expect SmartScan to take anywhere from a few minutes to a few hours.
+Expensify's public help is clearest about inputs and outcomes: use clear receipt images or PDFs, make sure the sender is a linked contact method, and avoid assuming a precise processing window.
 That is enough to build a reliable troubleshooting flow without inventing extra precision about the internal pipeline.

 Why does this matter for troubleshooting?
 Because each stage fails differently and has a different fix.
 If you separate arrival, processing, extraction, and downstream workflow issues, the right next step gets much easier to spot.